-The District Attorney prosecutes criminal violations within the County, provides various services for crime victims and witnesses, and supports the Grand Jury.
+The District Attorney prosecutes criminal violations within the County and supports the Grand Jury.

-The Probation Department provides supervision and rehabilitative services to juvenile and adult criminal offenders, and operates the County's Juvenile Justice Center and juvenile camp.
+The Probation Department provides rehabilitative services to juvenile and adult criminal offenders and operates the County's Juvenile Justice Center and juvenile camp.

 The Public Defender provides legal defense services for indigent persons accused of crimes.